 A Long-term Insights Briefing (LTIB) shares insights on future challenges and opportunities that affect, or may affect, Aotearoa New Zealand.
-LTIBs encourage public servants to consider opportunities and talk with communities about what matters most for the long-term wellbeing of New Zealand.
+LTIBs encourage public servants to consider opportunities and talk with a wide range of people about what matters most for the long-term wellbeing of New Zealand.
 Under the Public Service Act 2020, government departments are required to publish a Briefing at least once every three years.
-LTIBs are not government policy and are developed independently of ministers.

-For more information about LTIBs visit the Public Service Commission website(external link)
+For more information about LTIBs visit the Public Service Commission website.(external link)

-For general guidance on the LTIB process, visit the Department of Prime Minister and Cabinet (DPMC) website(external link)
+For general guidance on the LTIB process, visit the Department of Prime Minister and Cabinet (DPMC) website.(external link)

 This LTIB looks at the broad design of the court system, the costs of running it, user experiences and trends that might affect the operation of the courts and justice services in the future.
 It identifies future trends, highlights current initiatives, and presents six strategic choices that could shape the system over the next two decades.